bifurcationkit/BifurcationKitDocs.jl/docs/src/FoldContinuationPO.md

 ```@docs
  continuation(br::BifurcationKit.AbstractBranchResult, ind_bif::Int64,
-				lens2::BifurcationKit.AllOpticTypes, options_cont::ContinuationPar = br.contparams ;
+	lens2::AllOpticTypes, options_cont::ContinuationPar = br.contparams;
-				kwargs...)
+	detect_codim2_bifurcation::Int = 0,
+	update_minaug_every_step = 1,
+	kwargs...) where {Tkind <: PeriodicOrbitCont, Tprob <: Union{PeriodicOrbitFunctionalColl, PeriodicOrbitFunctionalSh}}
 ```

-where `br` is a branch of periodic orbits and the options are as above except with have an additional parameter axis `lens2` which is used to locate the bifurcation points.
+where `br` is a branch of periodic orbits and the options are as above except that we have an additional parameter axis `lens2` which is used to locate the bifurcation points.

 ## References